The expression ‘variety is the spice of life’ is probably one of a number of mantras Kittie Wong adheres to in life.

 These days, Kittie satisfies her shutterbug fix with her iPhone but still treasures her Nikon FM2.

 Outside of work, Kittie fell back into writing a few years ago.
 This led to self-publishing her first fiction novel, The Raven Sonata, in October 2014.
-She is currently working on her still-untitled second fiction novel.
+Her most recent fiction novel, Risk, was published November 2018.